visrealm/pico9918/core/README.md

 [HBC-56](https://github.com/visrealm/hbc-56) uses `vrEmuTms9918`, the library this one grew out of, to render to an SDL texture.

+## Versioning

+Patch releases carry bug fixes only, minor releases carry backwards-compatible features, major releases carry breaking changes.
+For the library, "breaking" means a public header change a consumer has to react to: an entry point removed or re-signatured, a struct a host allocates, or a build-time tier changing meaning.

+**From 1.3.0 on, a behaviour correction is a version bump as well.** A consumer pins a version to get a rendering and bus surface it has tested against, so a change to what the emulated chip *does* - a pixel, a status flag, an interrupt edge - is a minor release at minimum and never a patch, even when the new behaviour is the more accurate one.

 ## Contributing

 This repository is generated: the library is developed at `core/` in